18F/guides/content/ux-guide/research/plan.md

     href: '#additional-reading'
 ---
 {% comment %}
-  Update baseurl links and other guide links later
+  Update other guide links later
 {% endcomment %}

 Planning ensures that everyone’s time is respected throughout the research process, and helps the team adapt its approach in response to the real world.